 Weiss then turned to Vincent, saying that he had merged with Omega like Chaos had joined with Vincent, bringing him back to life.
 He declared that naturally Omega would be stronger than Chaos, and so Vincent was doomed.
 He then curiously said that he and Vincent were meeting again, and then told a strange story about how he had “distributing [his] data” across the Shinra internet, claiming this was a new Reunion, which got Vincent to realize that he was actually talking to Hojo.
 Wow.
 The Compilation of Final Fantasy VII really is just “Hojo fucks everything up forever.”

 With Weiss now speaking in Hojo’s voice, a hologram of Hojo appeared to speak alongside Weiss.
 He says he came to believe in Lucrecia’s theories about Omega after Vincent transformed into Chaos during the events of FFVII, though it’s not clear when this happened.
 Hojo will later imply it was before the battle with him at the end of FFVII, but Hojo never encounters the party in or even near a battle prior to that one that was also after they meet Vincent!
 Hojo says that he would need a powerful body to host Omega, so he tried to inject himself with Jenova’s cells prior to the battle in FFVII as a way to strengthen his own body.
 When that failed and he was forced to resort to his “upload my brain to the internet and hope for the best” plan, he somehow convinced Nero to go through with his plan.
-Meanwhile, Hojo gradually infested Weiss, who as a SOLDIER, Genesis Clone and Tsviet, had just the body Hojo needed.
-Oh, and Hojo also establishes that he did, in fact, experiment on Vincent’s body after shooting him, even though DoC has been implying that Lucrecia was responsible for his transformations, just so that FFVII doesn’t come off as mistaken now that DoC has complicated Vincent’s origins.
+Meanwhile, Hojo gradually infested Weiss who, as a SOLDIER, Genesis Clone and Tsviet, had just the body Hojo needed.
+Oh, and Hojo also establishes that he did, in fact, experiment on Vincent’s body after shooting him back in the day, even though DoC has been implying that Lucrecia was responsible for his transformations, just so that FFVII doesn’t come off as mistaken now that DoC has complicated Vincent’s origins.

 Hojo also explains why it was so important that the Lifestream they’ve been cultivating had to be “pure”: he reasons that since Chaos came from a Jenova-contaminated Lifestream (loosely established by one of the Omega Reports), then he would need a pure Lifestream for Omega.
 I’m not sure I’m following the logic, considering Chaos was supposed to arrive as part of the Planet’s natural lifecycle, meaning that Jenova’s presence should have either prevented both entities from arriving or allowed both of them, but whatever you say.